jtribe/ios-tools/README.md

 which skips `bundle install` and `bundle exec pod install` commands.

 If using **Carthage**, the standard `bin/execute.sh setup` will handle the download and building of frameworks specified in the Cartfile.
 They will still need to be added to the Xcode project manually, if not yet done so.
+If the `/Carthage` directory already exists (ie. was cached by CI) a copy of the `Cartfile.resolved` stored in `/Carthage` will detected if the `Cartfile` has changed and only build Carthage dependencies if they're out of date or missing.

-Git hooks will tar up the Carthage build output and commit it, and untar it on checkout, automagically!
+NOTE: When updating Carthage libraries and rebuilding, it is best practise to keep this in a separate commit/PR to keep the noise out of code reviews.

 ---